Vehicular Homicide While Under the Influence

 What are the Potential Penalties for Vehicular Homicide While Under the Influence?

 Vehicular homicide is a very serious offense and a person convicted of this crime can be imprisoned for a term of up to 30 years and receive a fine up to $50,000.
-Upon conviction, the court is unable to defer imposition of sentencing as it is able to do most other Montana crimes.
+Upon conviction, the court is unable to defer imposition of sentencing as it is able to do with most other Montana crimes.
 The Montana Legislature has specifically exempted vehicular homicide from its list of enacted crimes providing for the possibility of a second chance and dismissal of the charge after the convicted person has fully complied with the law for a period of time, changed his or her life and completed his or her rehabilitation requirements.

 Additional penalties can include, but are by no means limited to: